Goldman curbs bankers' compensation even as revenue surges

-NEW YORK Top Goldman Sachs Group Inc (GS.N) executives are determined to keep compensation costs under control.
+NEW YORK Oct 17 Top Goldman Sachs Group Inc executives are determined to keep compensation costs under control.
 And that means even when the bank's revenue spikes higher, bankers' bonuses won't.

 On Thursday, Goldman reported a 25 percent increase in quarterly revenue, but the money it set aside for compensation and benefits rose only 18 percent from the same period a year earlier.
 The amount of money it has set aside for compensation is more or less unchanged, as is the average compensation per employee, at around $320,000 for the first nine months of the year.